 - Carrot bits could easily be substituted with bell pepper for other colors of eyes.

 So easy peasy right?
 Does your house like boiled eggs?
-Let me know what you think about these adorable little hard-boiled egg ghost snacks down in the comments!
+Let me (and others) know how much you loved these adorable little hard-boiled egg ghost snacks by leaving me a star rating and a comment!